 There will also be Cup Battles, but we’ve only seen the menu option for this so far.

 The Mario sports titles have been enjoying the most DLC they’ve ever had when making it over to the Nintendo Switch, and we expect the same to be true for Mario Strikers: Battle League.
-To be clear, Nintendo has made no announcements or plans public to add any DLC, though more often than not they like to release DLC as a surprise.
-We can easily see the somewhat small 10 person roster expanded with more characters, more gear items, and even new designs for the field being added in later.
-Odds are, we won’t know for sure on this aspect until well after the game comes out.
+To be clear, Nintendo has made no public announcements or plans to add any DLC, though more often than not the company prefers to release DLC as a surprise.
+However, it is being reported that an extended gameplay demo revealed that there would be multiple DLC additions to the game.
+No specifics were mentioned other than the fact that more characters would be some part of this DLC plan.

 Mario Strikers: Battle League is up for pre-order right now.
 You can reserve your copy directly from Nintendo, or most retailers of your choice such as GameStop and Best Buy, for the standard $60.
 It doesn’t look like there will be any special or limited editions for this game, and right now no retailer is giving any pre-order bonuses, so you’re free to grab the game from wherever you like without worrying about missing out on content.